tldr-pages/tldr/pages/common/unrar.md

 `unrar x {{compressed.rar}}`

-- Extract files to existing path with original directory structure:
+- Extract files to a specified path with the original directory structure:

 `unrar x {{compressed.rar}} {{path/to/extract}}`